GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : Themes relating to cars, such as current and classic cars.

 Colors
-: Themes that skin your brwoser in custom colors.
+: Themes that skin your browser in custom colors.

 Dark & Black
 : Themes that feature dark colors and imagry.